yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-1.md

 ### Install and run Discovery Agent

 1. Copy the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to a keys directory.
 Make sure the directory is located on the machine being used for deployment.
-Note that the `public_key` comes from Steps 3 and 4 of [Prepare AWS Gateway to deploy the Discovery Agent AWS config setup] (/docs/central/connect-aws-gateway/prepare-aws-api-gateway/).
+Note that the `public_key` comes from Steps 3 and 4 of [Prepare AWS Gateway to deploy the Discovery Agent AWS config setup](/docs/central/connect-aws-gateway/prepare-aws-api-gateway/).
 2. Pull the latest image of the Discovery Agent:

     ```